 The Blu-ray video for this set has 1.33.1 4:3 / 1080p High Definition, while the audio is Japanese Linear PCM 2.0 (Dual Mono).
 I had no complaints about either the video quality or the audio quality.

 The first four discs in the set have ten episodes and one bonus feature (translation notes), and the fifth disc includes eight episodes and the remaining bonus features.
-The translation notes that appear on each disc appear to taken from the cards that would have been packaged with AnimEigo’s earlier release of the Kimagure Orange Road anime.
+The translation notes that appear on each disc seem to be taken from the cards that would have been packaged with AnimEigo’s earlier release of the Kimagure Orange Road anime.
 The translations notes correspond with the episodes that appear on each disc.
 There’s a lot to read, but there’s also a lot of interesting facts and trivia included here.
 I know I learned a lot about this series by reading these notes.

 The fifth disc also includes clean versions of all three openings and all three endings.
 There’s also a collection of TV Broadcast Promos, which ran for about six minutes.
 Unfortunately, there were quite a few that were very similar (with only minor changes to text or narration), so this feature became monotonous as it went on.

-There is also Music Collection OVA: “Their Love Repertoty.”
+There is also Music Collection OVA: “Their Love Repertory.”
 This is basically a roughly half-hour feature that takes the various openings, endings, and insert songs and creates “music videos” for each one with footage from the show.
 However, it was obvious that not all of the songs appeared in their entirety.
 Some had definitely been edited to be shorter.
 To be honest, this is a bonus feature that I will likely never watch again.
-It simply didn’t keep my interest/
+It simply didn’t keep my interest.

 The final bonus feature is a Design Works Gallery, which includes promotional art and character model sheets for Kimagure Orange Road.
 This is a gallery where the viewer uses their remote to flip through the various pieces of art in the gallery.